Architectural Styles in Portland Oregon

 As you might imagine, a garage was not exactly essential in 1910, which can sometimes be a problem for current owners of these houses.
 Some have enough land to add a garage or Accessory Dwelling Unit to the back and/or side of the home, which is nice.

-As when they first hit the Portland scene, Craftsman homes continue to be in high demand as many of them will have the original grand design on the outside and a completely renovated, modern inside.
+As when they first hit the Portland scene, Craftsman homes continue to be in high demand.
+This is because many of them will have the original grand design on the outside and a completely renovated, modern inside.

 Portland bungalows are similar to Craftsman houses, only smaller.
 Bungalow-style houses are considered an iconic part of Portland’s architectural history.
 People love these homes for their quirky design, sturdy structure, and the inherent coziness that they exemplify.

-The Bungalow style was the height of fashion in the 1920s and their popularity at the time can be explained by the fact that they look very much like a Craftsman house, but being smaller, were more affordable.
+The Bungalow style was the height of fashion in the 1920s, and their popularity at the time can be explained by the fact that they look very much like a Craftsman house, but being smaller, were more affordable.
 A Portland bungalow is usually only one and a half story tall, as most of the houses don’t have a proper upper floor, just an attic.
-Nowadays, these don’t tend to be just ordinary dusty old attics as most owners have managed to transform their loft space into a stylish extension of the main living space.
+Nowadays, these don’t tend to be just ordinary dusty old attics.
+Most owners have managed to transform their loft space into a stylish extension of the main living space.

 Original Bungalows were constructed entirely with wood and feature low-pitched sloping roofs, a covered porch, and are further protected from the elements by a roof extension.
 The Portland neighborhoods where bungalows are most popular are Ladd’s Addition, Sunnyside, and Richmond.